TebaldiLab/shiny_cellmarkeraccordion/README.md

-**In order to run the App you have to download the entire folder "TheCellMarkerAccordion" e run the "TheMarkerAccordion_app.R" script.**
+**In order to run the App you have to download the entire repository "TheCellMarkerAccordion" e run the "TheMarkerAccordion_app.R" script.**

 The Cell Marker Accordion web interface allows to easily: